Large Thick, Chewy Bakery Size Carrot Cake Cookies

 - BAKING POWER: Baking soda can help create crisper cookies, but we want a thick, soft cookie, so omit the baking soda and use baking powder.

 - HANDLING THE DOUGH: When forming the cookie ball, don’t press the dough together too much.
 Try to keep it airy.
-Press it together only enough for it to stay together.
+Press it together just enough to hold it together.

 - CHILL THE DOUGH BEFORE BAKING: Once the dough is formed into balls and placed on a cookie sheet lined with parchment paper, slide the cookie sheet into the refrigerator for 2½ hours.